timkurvers/valheim-macos/README.md

 building a custom Valheim build for macOS based on the Linux version: collecting the game data, fetching the correct dependencies and stitching it all together.

-Happy to report that actually paid off 🥳
+Happy to report that it actually paid off 🥳

 https://user-images.githubusercontent.com/378235/227661255-e07504da-6072-4e8c-b383-6d2df6b4e329.mp4